herebythere/parsley/README.md

 ## How to use

 Parsley contructs interactive documents from XML.
-But its an ancillary library that requires an interface.
+But its an ancillary library that requires an external interface.

-In [Parsley-dom](https://github.com/taylor-vann/parsley-dom), the [hooks interface](https://github.com/taylor-vann/parsley-dom/blob/main/v0.1/src/hooks/hooks.ts#L146) is an example of an interface that uses Parsley to maintain document structure.
+The [hooks interface](https://github.com/taylor-vann/parsley-dom/blob/main/v0.1/src/hooks/hooks.ts) in [Parsley-dom](https://github.com/taylor-vann/parsley-dom) uses Parsley to maintain document structure.

-It is an XML parser that, provided an interface, will maintain document structures.

 ## License